Army Reserve division commemorates 80th anniversary of Battle of the Bulge

-Soldiers and civilian employees of the U.S. Army Reserve’s 99th Readiness Division gather for a Battle of the Bulge 80th anniversary commemoration Jan.
-10 at division headquarters on Joint Base McGuire-Dix-Lakehurst, New Jersey.
+JOINT BASE MCGUIRE-DIX-LAKEHURST, N.J. – Soldiers and civilian employees of the U.S. Army Reserve’s 99th Readiness Division gathered for a Battle of the Bulge 80th anniversary commemoration Jan.
+10 at division headquarters here.

+“The Battle of the Bulge is very important to our history and heritage as a division," said Stephen Harlan, 99th RD command historian.

 Also known as the Ardennes Offensive, this battle was the last major German offensive campaign on the Western Front during World War II.
-Speaking during the event was Command Sgt.
-Maj.
-Corey Thompson, 99th RD command sergeant major.
-(U.S. Army photo by Sgt.
-1st Class Deziree Lau, 99th RD Public Affairs)
+The 99th Infantry Division played a key role in the battle, holding its 19-mile sector against attack by elements of the 1st SS Panzer Division and thereby delaying the German Army’s advance.

 |Date Taken: